Non-equispaced B-spline wavelets: Introduction

-Unfortunately, the forward transform of observations into the semi-orthogonal wavelet basis still requires the application of a full, non-sparse, matrix.
-As a consequence, every fine scale observation has at least some contribution to each wavelet coefficient.
-It would be better if not only a wavelet coefficient has local impact on the reconstruction of the observations but also, at the same time, the coefficient gets its value from a limited number of observations.
+Unfortunately, the forward transform of observations into the semi-orthogonal wavelet basis still requires the application of a full, non-sparse, matrix. \begin{revision} This is because in general the inverse of a sparse matrix is not sparse.
+Sparse inverses are possible in a wide range of fast wavelet transforms, but the combination of the semi-orthogonality and the spline properties cannot be obtained within a sparse forward transform. \end{revision} As a consequence, every fine scale observation has at least some contribution to each wavelet coefficient.
+It would be better if not only a wavelet coefficient had local impact on the reconstruction of the observations but also, at the same time, the coefficient got its value from a limited number of observations.
 The latter, dual, form of compact support is possible in the framework of bi-orthogonal spline wavelets.
 The construction by \citet*{coh-dau-fea92:biorthogonal} of a multiresolution analysis starting from B-splines has led to non-orthogonal wavelets with sparse decomposition and reconstruction matrices.